Natural skincare products for sensitive skin made in Canada

-What Sensitive Skin Actually Is
+TL;DR: What Actually Works for Sensitive Skin

 No matter which type describes you, the root cause is usually the same: a weakened or compromised skin barrier.
 Understanding this is the key to finding products that work.